 The Karen Blixen Museum

 The epicenter of Out of Africa tourism would have to be the house where Blixen lived.
 Built in 1912, Karen and her husband purchased the estate in 1917.
-The house is located in the Nairobi suburb of Karen(Can you guess who it was named after?)
-The Karen suburb was created from her former farmlands and is located about 10 km outside of the city center.
+Now the Karen Blixen Museum, she lived here after the divorce and ran the plantation until 1931.

-The museum is open 9:30 am – 6:00 pm, including weekends and public holidays, and offers continuous tours.
+The museum is open from 9:30 am – 6:00 pm, including weekends and public holidays, and offers continuous tours.
 You’ll see some of Karen’s original furniture and belongings as well as some props from the film.
 There’s also a gift shop with both African-themed items and Out of Africa-themed items.

 Tour Africa With Jaya Travel!